 Tip: For merchandise, apparel, and other physical goods, visit Physical products.
 For ebooks, .mp3s, and other digital downloads, visit Digital products.

-Commerce is a Premium feature available in the current Website Business plan and higher:
+Commerce is a Premium feature available in Business and Commerce plans.

 Step 1 - Select the product type

-When adding a new product to a Products Page, select Service.
+When adding a new product to a Store Page, select Service.

 Step 2 - Edit the product information